Rufusemmanuel/Funnies-app/README.md

    - Links to the tx using `NEXT_PUBLIC_BASE_EXPLORER_URL`.

 NFT image/metadata URLs in `lib/nfts.ts` are placeholders—swap them for your final IPFS/HTTPS JPEG URIs.***

+## Builder Code Attribution
+- Base Builder Code enabled (bc_jygg2lkx).
+Transactions use sendCalls/wallet_sendCalls with capabilities: { dataSuffix } (see lib/builderCode.ts), with fallback appending the suffix to calldata for eth_sendTransaction.